 - Own — and can operate — a power drill

 - Have time to spare

-- Drilling a hole in a plastic ink cartridge can be harder than it sounds.
-Some ink refill kits will include a small screwdriver or awl to bore a hole in top of the ink cartridge, but it’s difficult to do by hand (and easy to slip and cut yourself).
+- Drilling a hole in a plastic ink cartridge can be more complicated than it sounds.
+Some refillable ink kits will include a small screwdriver or awl to bore a hole in the top of the ink cartridge, but it's challenging to do by hand (and easy to slip and cut yourself).

 - Ditto the syringe used to refill the cartridge.